 Think of it this way: you go to the doctor and discover that the chronic muscle cramping you’ve been suffering from is due to potassium deficiency.
 A simple enough fix, right?
 You eat some bananas and voila, the muscles can now function as they’re supposed to.

 Same with CBD.
-Perhaps the migraines you’re suffering from are the result of an endocannabinoid deficiency in a particular area of the brain, and can be potentially remedied with a simple dosage of CBD supplement.
+Perhaps the migraines you’re suffering from are the result of an endocannabinoid deficiency in a particular area of the brain (migraines are thought to be related to endocannabinoid deficiencies), and they could be potentially remedied with a simple CBD regimen.

 Current Research on CBD for Migraine Treatment

-The major underlying problem with considering CBD as a ‘serious’ medical treatment option for migraines, though, (and this is what the doctor I was talking to the other day was saying), is that there’s simply a lack of data and scientific research available to ‘quantify’ its effectiveness.
+The major underlying problem with considering CBD as a viable treatment option for migraines is that there’s simply a lack of data and scientific research available to ‘quantify’ its effectiveness.

-And this is only the most recent scientific confirmation — it only backs up a host of earlier publications that have showcased nearly identical results.
+And this only backs up a host of earlier publications that have showcased nearly identical results.

 Some of the key numbers, in case you’re wondering?

 Out of 121 adult participants, a daily dosage of CBD proved to decrease the number of overall migraines per month from 10.4 to 4.6.

 The bottom line is, while there are a handful of publications out there that we can reference from, CBD is still a far cry away from receiving the kind of clinical attention that would be necessary for it to become a first-choice treatment option in a general medical setting.
 For the time being, we’ll have to continue relying on the minimal research that is out there, or better yet, continue relying on the millions of people who have already used it (and are still using it) to provide relief.

 Best CBD Oil for Migraine?